 If monitoring and/or auditing identify serious and/or persistent non-compliance with the protocol, the MAH may terminate the investigator's participation.

 9.9 Limitations of the Research Methods

-Due to the non-interventional nature of the study, the amount of data that becomes available to be entered by the investigator or designee is beyond the MAH's control.
+Due to the non-interventional nature of the study, the amount of data that becomes available is beyond the responsible party's control.

 9.10 Other Aspects